 - ensuring IT security and the IT operations of the bank,

 The legal basis for processing your personal data in this context is Article 6(1)(1)(f) of the GDPR.
 Our legitimate interest consists in complying with applicable legal provisions, maintaining the security of our IT systems and, in case of non-compliance with legal requirements or violations of security regulations, responding adequately to such circumstances, for instance by establishing legal claims.
 We believe that these interests prevail since, as a credit instituion, we are subject to a significant number of regulatory requirements and have a responsibility towards our customers to ensure that the corresponding requirements and security regulations are complied with.
 We protect the data concerned in such a way that we do not see any overriding disadvantages for you.

 You can access our social media channels (Facebook, YouTube, LinkedIn, Xing, Google+ and Twitter) from our website.

-Caution: When choosing one of the following links, you will leave our website and be directed to the website of a social medium.
-Any information possibly available there has been created without any involvement on our part and we are therefore not responsible for such information.
+Caution: When choosing one of the following links, you will leave our website and be forwarded to the website of a social medium.
+Any information possibly available there has been created without any involvement on our part and we are not responsible for such information.
 We do not assume any liability for such information being up to date, accurate and/or complete.
 References to social media do not imply any approval on our part.